 HARRY POTTER characters, names and related indicia are © & ™ Warner Bros.
 Entertainment Inc. Harry Potter Publishing Rights © JKR. (s17)

 Die-hard fans of The Walking Dead—or simply those who love a good scare—can now live through a zombie apocalypse at Universal Studios Hollywood.
-The theme park’s Walking Dead Attraction was once a limited-time offering during the park’s annual Halloween Horror Nights, and it received a major upgrade and a permanent year-round spot near the park entrance.
+The theme park’s Walking Dead Attraction was once a seasonal event during the park’s annual Halloween Horror Nights, but it has now received a major upgrade and a permanent year-round location near the park's entrance.

-The goal of the attraction was to make the TV show come to life for park goers, who will have to “fight for survival” as they navigate through the post-apocalyptic world.
+The aim of the attraction is to make the TV show come to life for park visitors, who will have to 'fight for survival' as they navigate through the post-apocalyptic world.
 To achieve a realistic feel, Universal Studios Hollywood partnered with the show’s creative team, executive producer and director Greg Nicotero, and his special effects company, KNB EFX.
-They worked to “make the attraction as 100 percent authentic as possible,” Nicotero said in a behind-the-scenes video from Universal.
+They worked to 'make the attraction as 100 per cent authentic as possible,' Nicotero said in a behind-the-scenes video from Universal.

-That meant using original molds from familiar Walking Dead characters (such as “Bicycle Girl,” seen in the pilot episode) and designing sets to replicate some of the show’s most famous scenes.
+That meant using original moulds from familiar Walking Dead characters (such as 'Bicycle Girl', seen in the pilot episode) and designing sets to replicate some of the show’s most famous scenes.
 Guests unfamiliar with the series will love the intense, haunted-house-like adventure, while dedicated Walking Dead fans will feel like they’re getting an exclusive tour of the set.

-Those hungry walkers will be a mix of real-life actors in elaborate makeup and animatronic zombies made from molds and hours of detail work—down to their flesh-tearing silicone teeth and the broken capillaries in their acrylic eyeballs.
+The hungry walkers are a mix of real-life actors in elaborate makeup and animatronic zombies made from moulds and hours of detailed work—down to their flesh-tearing silicone teeth and the broken capillaries in their acrylic eyeballs.

-“We’re getting a chance to do animatronic characters that we’ve never done before,” Nicotero said.
-“We’re getting to utilize molds that were created specifically for the show and translate them into parts of the attraction.
-It’s one-of-a-kind and state-of-the-art.”
+'We’re getting a chance to do animatronic characters that we’ve never done before,' Nicotero said.
+'We’re utilising moulds that were created specifically for the show and translating them into parts of the attraction.
+It’s one-of-a-kind and state-of-the-art.'

-The effect is so vivid—and perhaps even shocking—that it’s best for kids to skip this attraction: Universal Studios Hollywood does not recommend it for guests younger than 13.
+The effect is so vivid—and perhaps even shocking—that it’s best for children to skip this attraction: Universal Studios Hollywood does not recommend it for visitors younger than 13.

-And here’s good news for Muggles over the age of 21: The adjoining Hog’s Head pub has original draft beers and spirits created exclusively for the attraction, including Dragon Scale, Wizard’s Brew and Firewhisky.
+And here’s good news for Muggles over the age of 21: the adjoining Hog’s Head pub has original draught beers and spirits created exclusively for the attraction, including Dragon Scale, Wizard’s Brew and Firewhisky.
 At the pub, and all around Hogsmeade, you can also order an all-ages-friendly Butterbeer (think cream soda, with a twist), along with Pumpkin Juice, Pumpkin Fizz and gently flavoured Gilly Water.
 After all, fending off the Dark Arts works up quite a thirst.